aoterodelaroza/acpdb/README.md

 If the keyword TERM is present, write input files for the term calculations.
 The training set must be defined.
 There are two possible ways of doing this.
-If the atom number `id.i`, angular momentum (symbol `l.s` or value `l.i`), and exponent (`exp.r`) are given, then simply pass this information to the template.
+If the atom (with number `id.i` from the training set or symbol `sym.s`), angular momentum (symbol `l.s` or value `l.i`), and exponent (`exp.r`) are given, then simply pass this information to the template.
 In addition, a fourth value can be passed (`coef.r`) corresponding to the term coefficient.
 If this last value is not present, 0.001 is used.

 If the `zat`, `l`, and `exp` are not present in the TERM keyword, and if the template contains a loop (using the `%term_loop%` and